-As of April 25, 2022, the Company and its subsidiary OncoSelect® have a patent estate that includes 12 issued U.S. and foreign counterpart patents, including three U.S. patents and nine foreign counterpart patents in Canada, China, France, Germany, Hong Kong, Italy, Spain, Sweden, and the United Kingdom.
+As of September 2, 2022, the Company and its subsidiary OncoSelect have a patent estate that includes 14 issued U.S. and foreign counterpart patents, including three U.S. patents and eleven foreign counterpart patents in Australia, Canada, China, France, Germany, Hong Kong, Italy, Mexico, Spain, Sweden, and the United Kingdom.
 Two awarded patents directed at diagnostic applications expire in 2022, and one U.S. patent and nine counterpart foreign patents directed at diagnostic applications expire in 2030.
-One therapeutic patent accepted in Australia expires in 2037 once issued.
+Therapeutic patents registered in Australia and Mexico expire in 2037.
+One therapeutic patent application that has been granted in China expires in 2037 once registered.

-With regard to our diagnostic test CyPath[®] Lung and other diagnostic candidates, we have three issued U.S. patents and nine foreign counterpart patents in Canada, China, France, Germany, Hong Kong, Italy, Spain, Sweden, and the United Kingdom.
-With regard to our diagnostic patent applications, one of two families is directed at diagnosing lung health using flow cytometry, and the other is directed at proprietary compensation beads used to calibrate the flow cytometry instrument and used in CyPath[®] Lung data acquisition.
-Pending applications directed at diagnosing lung health include one pending U.S. patent application and eight foreign counterpart patent applications in Australia, Canada, China, European Patent Office, Hong Kong, Japan, Mexico, and Singapore filed in 2019, and one provisional patent application filed in 2021.
+With regard to our diagnostic test CyPath.
+Lung and other diagnostic candidates, we have three issued U.S. patents and nine foreign counterpart patents in Canada, China, France, Germany, Hong Kong, Italy, Spain, Sweden, and the United Kingdom.
+With regard to our diagnostic patent applications, one of two families is directed at diagnosing lung health using flow cytometry, and the other is directed at proprietary compensation beads used to calibrate the flow cytometry instrument and used in CyPath.
+Lung data acquisition.
+Pending applications directed at diagnosing lung health include one pending U.S. non-provisional patent application and eight foreign counterpart patent applications in Australia, Canada, China, European Patent Office, Hong Kong, Japan, Mexico, and Singapore filed in 2019, one provisional patent application filed in 2021 and two provisional patent applications filed in 2022.
 The patent application directed at the composition of compensation beads was filed as a provisional application in 2021.

-With regard to our therapeutic product candidates, we have two pending U.S. patent applications, three pending Patent Cooperation Treaty International patent applications, and ten foreign applications pending in Australia, Canada, China, European Patent Office, Hong Kong, India, Japan, and Mexico.
-The therapeutic IP is made up of four families directed at our therapeutic product candidates, including two families directed at siRNA product candidates, one family directed at soluble CD320 used in the treatment of cancer, and one family directed at porphyrin conjugates for treating cancer.
+With regard to our therapeutic product candidates, we have three pending U.S. patent applications, two issued foreign patents, three pending Patent Cooperation Treaty International patent applications, and ten foreign applications pending in Canada, China, European Patent Office, Hong Kong, India, and Japan.
+The therapeutic intellectual property is made up of four families directed at our therapeutic product candidates, including two families directed at siRNA product candidates, one family directed at soluble CD320 used in the treatment of cancer, and one family directed at porphyrin conjugates for treating cancer.